Simulated Students in Tutoring Dialogues: Substance or Illusion?: Results

 \subsection{Human Evaluation}

 Table~\ref{tab:turn-results-human-eval} shows the performance of different simulated student methods using human-evaluated proxies of our evaluation metrics.
 Mostly, results match the patterns on automated metrics: DPO performs best on Acts and Linguistic, while Oracle performs best on Correctness and Errors.
 Across Acts, Correctness, and Errors, the values tend to be higher than on automated metrics, though this result is likely due to human evaluation being performed on later dialogue turns; earlier turns are more challenging, as seen in Figure~\ref{fig:results-turn-level}.
 DPO also performs slightly better than Zero-Shot on Correctness, whereas on the automated metrics it is slightly worse.
 The likely cause is that annotators are more likely to label Zero-Shot responses as $na$, possibly due to their verbosity.
 Overall, these results confirm that fine-tuning leads to more realistic student simulations than prompting, although having an Oracle in the prompt helps.
-However, we note that even the best-performing methods are poor (with a value of 1 being the highest possible for all metrics).
+However, we note that even the best-performing methods are poor, although it is currently unclear what the theoretical upper bound for performance on our metrics is (the upper bound should be less than 1 on each metric due to inherent randomness in student behavior).
 Therefore, it is important to study more advanced techniques for realistically simulating students and predicting student behavior in future work.

 \paragraph{Metric and Label Agreement}

 Table~\ref{tab:turn-agreement} shows agreement-based reliability results for automated evaluation, LLM annotation, and human evaluation.
 For Acts, Correctness, and Errors, we report Cohen's Kappa, and for Linguistic, we report Pearson's correlation coefficient.
 The agreement between human-assigned scores and our automated metrics is very high across labels, indicating that our automated metrics give a reliable measure of student simulation quality.
 The Errors agreement is slightly lower because 1) it is only computed on incorrect turns, resulting in a smaller sample size, and 2) labels are highly imbalanced, with most simulated turns not making the same error as the ground-truth turn.
 There is also substantial agreement on the ground-truth turns between human-assigned labels and LLM-assigned labels for Acts and Correctness, showing that our prompting-based method for this annotation is reliable.
 Finally, we find that inter-rater agreement is very high for Correctness, Errors, and Linguistic.
 The moderate agreement for acts is primarily due to a single label, Math Answer, being selected much more frequently than the other labels (71- 83\% across annotators).